oat-sa/taohub-articles/forge/installation-and-upgrading/installwindowsapachemysql.md

 ### 1.2.2.
 MySQL Setup

-If you plan to access MySQL using a specific database user (not root), make sure it has the following privileges:\
+If you plan to access MySQL using a specific database user (not root), make sure it has the following privileges:<br/>

 EXECUTE, SELECT, SHOW DATABASES, ALTER, ALTER ROUTINE, CREATE, CREATE ROUTINE, DELETE, DROP, INDEX, INSERT, UPDATE, RELOAD

 If you need more information about database privileges and databases, please visit the [[DatabaseUserPrivileges|page dedicated to this topic]].